 A. Absolutely not.
 Our Supporters are anyone who shares an interest in the philosophy and values of Agnostic Scotland and wishes to support our Community Fund.
 This includes some of the couples and families who have booked ceremonies with us, as well as individuals who have attended our events, and those who just like what we do.
 We put no pressure on anyone to support Agnostic Scotland.

 Q. What do we get if we become Supporters of Agnostic Scotland and how much does it cost?

-A. We offer a £2 per month Supporter subscription and in return you will receive our quarterly e-newsletter and be the first to hear about our upcoming programme of community events and news.
-You will also receive a discount when you join us at our Community Connection Gatherings, events and workshops.
-And you will always have our thanks for helping to support our Community Fund and our goal to provide greater choice for families when it comes to marking the milestones in their lives in a way that works for them, and in helping us to reach out and offer wonderful activities for everyone who wishes to join in the fun.
+A. We offer a £2 per month Supporter subscription and in return you will receive our quarterly e-newsletter and be the first to hear about our events and news.
+And you will always have our thanks for helping to support our Community Fund and our goal to provide greater choice for families when it comes to marking the milestones in their lives in a way that works for them.

-Q. Does a Wedding ceremony conducted by an Agnostic Scotland Celebrant have the same legal status as a Humanist or Church wedding?
+Q. Does a Marriage or Civil Partnership ceremony conducted by an Agnostic Scotland Celebrant have the same legal status as a Registrar, Humanist or Church wedding?